 Learning to code is an increasingly critical skill.
 It’s important for children to know how to use technology, but even more important for them to know how technology works.
 In addition, learning to code helps to strengthen problem-solving skills and logical thinking and supports key academic subjects, like math and science.
 Code Club lets tweens and teens have fun, collaborate, and create while they also learn critical 21st century skills.
-For children ages 8 to 18.
+For children ages 8 to 13.
 1st Thursday of every month from 4:00 to 5:00 PM.
-Tickets are required to attend and available beginning on the 1st of every month.

-Be creative and learn STEAM-related skills in our fun Creative Club (STEAM is Science, Technology, Engineering, Arts, and Math).
+Be creative and learn STEAM-related skills in our fun Steam Club (STEAM is Science, Technology, Engineering, Arts, and Math).
 This monthly class helps develop children’s interest in STEAM-related activities while also stimulating their imagination and originality.
 For children ages 6 to 14.
 4th Tuesday of every month from 3:45 to 4:30 PM.
-Tickets are required to attend and available beginning on the 1st of every month.

 IItsy Bitsy Storytime is an early literacy program that uses rhymes, books and songs to help pre-reading children get ready for reading.
 It incorporates music, movement, repetition, positive reinforcement, developmental tips, nursery rhymes, and book reading into a fun-filled 25 minute session for children ages birth to 2 and their caregivers.
 Research shows that children get ready to read years before they start school.
 You can help your baby and toddler learn important skills now so they will have the literacy skills to succeed later in life.
 For children ages birth to 2.
 Wednesdays from 9:15 to 9:45 AM.